shred/acme4j/src/doc/docs/development/provider.md

 A client provider implements the [`AcmeProvider`](../acme4j-client/apidocs/org.shredzone.acme4j/org/shredzone/acme4j/provider/AcmeProvider.html) interface, but usually it is easier to extend [`AbstractAcmeProvider`](../acme4j-client/apidocs/org.shredzone.acme4j/org/shredzone/acme4j/provider/AbstractAcmeProvider.html) and implement only these two methods:

 * `accepts(URI)` checks if the client provider is accepting the provided URI.
-Usually it would be an URI like `acme://example.com`.
+Usually it would be a URI like `acme://example.com`.
 Note that the `http` and `https` schemes are reserved for the generic provider and cannot be used by other providers.
 * `resolve(URI)` parses the URI and returns the corresponding URL of the directory service.

 The `AcmeProvider` implementation needs to be registered with Java's `ServiceLoader`.
 In the `META-INF/services` path of your project, create a file `org.shredzone.acme4j.provider.AcmeProvider` and write the fully qualified class name of your implementation into that file.
 If you use Java modules, there must also be a `provides` section in your `module-info.java`, e.g.: